habi/EAWAG-manuscript/manuscript.md

 ## Discussion {.page_break_before}

-We acquired high resolution tomographic datasets of a large collection of Cichlids.
+We acquired high resolution tomographic datasets of a large collection of cichlids.
 The acquired datasets were imaged over a wide-spanning range of voxel size (3.5--50 μm) permitting both the analysis of finest details we wanted to resolve (i.e. the structure of the teeth) and having datasets spanning the whole region of interest of the fishes (i.e. the whole head for principle components analysis)

 ### Imaging and preparation for analysis